18 Comments

 The primary question is why the Western foreign policy establishment, across multiple generations and parties, has consistently failed to provide a viable plan to deal with actors like Iran, Russia, or the Taliban.
 Not to mention Israel's persistent failures to deal with groups like Hamas, Fatah, Hezbollah, etc.

-By framing every geopolitical challenge through the lens of the current US election cycle, we successfully evade a much-needed audit of the 'expert' consensus that has presided the utter failure of Western foreign policy.
+By framing every geopolitical challenge through the lens of the current US election cycle, we successfully evade a much-needed audit of the 'expert' consensus that has presided over the utter failure of Western foreign policy.

 Jacob Harrison (Vivimord)'s avatar